atulvarshneya/quantum-computing/README.md

 A functionally complete Universal Quantum Computer in Python.

-Comprises of two parts - qsim the Quantum Simulator, and qckt - to implement quantum computing programs using Quantum Circuits with qsim as a backed engine to execute the quantum circuits
+Comprises of two parts - qusimulator (package qsim) the Quantum Simulator, and qucircuit (packages qckt, qckt.gatesutils, and qckt.backend) the library to implement quantum computing programs using Quantum Circuits. qucircuit uses qusimulator as a backed engine to execute quantum circuits

 INSTALLING
 -------------------
-The pqusimulator and qucircuit are on PyPi now.
-So, you can simply install using pip.
+qusimulator and qucircuit are on PyPi now.
+So, you can simply install them using pip.
 Since qucircuit has qusimulator as a dependency, so installing qucircuit will also install qusimulator.

     pip install qusimulator
     pip install qucircuit